jochoa1/Weather-App/README.md

 # Weather-App
-Weather app that is built using HTML, CSS, and Javascript.
-Using a weather API that provides data.
+Weather app is a page that is built using HTML, CSS, and Javascript.
+Using the OpenWeather API to provide real time data of different cities around the world.